neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

       ``position``
         Position inside the inspector group, small numbers are sorted on top.

+      ``hidden``
+        If `true`, the editor of this property won't be shown in the inspector group.
+Used for :ref:`dynamic-configuration-processing`.

       ``editor``
         Name of the JavaScript Editor Class which is instantiated to edit this element in the inspector.